TheBizarreAbhishek/SpyX/README.md

 ```

 # Installation
-1. paste this command in your terminal
+1. Copy this command and paste in your terminal

 ```pkg install python3 -y && git clone https://github.com/TheBizarreAbhishek/StealthPhisher.git```

 # How to Run Script